arbor-sim/arbor/doc/tutorial/network_ring.rst

 To create a model with multiple connected cells, we need to use a :class:`recipe <arbor.recipe>` that describes the model.
 The recipe is where the different cells and the :ref:`connections <interconnectivity>` between them are defined.

-Before we go there, let's first create a function that returns the above cell.
+Let's first create a function that returns the above cell.
 This tutorial's objective is to demonstrate creating the network after all.
 Simply wrap the above code in a function definition, and let's add the imports while we're at it:

 .. code-block:: python